Maple taffy: Origins

+While the Iroquois gave the Algonkian tribe the "ratirontaks" or "tree-eaters" designation, this term was likely derived from the "well-known habit of these tribes of eating the inner bark of trees in winter" as the Iroquois also consumed the maple sap.
+Each tribe has a distinct myth surrounding the maple sap and consequent maple syrup and taffy.
+The Mohicans believe that when the snow melts in spring, it furnishes the tree with sap as the snow itself is "the dripping oil" of the celestial bear slain by the hunters in the wintertime.”
+For the Menomini, the maple tree was once accidentally cut by Nokomis, who, finding out that the sap tasted sweet, gave some to her grandson Manabush.
+As he thought that the sap in its original state could cause idleness in women, he told Nokomis to dilute the thick sap, which would then create the syrup.
+The practice of making maple taffy does not appear in indigenous stories surrounding the creation and discovery of maple sap and syrup.

 Regions

 The practice in Quebec is conducted in a "cabane à sucre" (literally, "sugar cabin," the rustic, outdoor structure where maple sap is boiled down to syrup and sugar) and the taffy is served with traditional Québécois dishes, including many savory ones that feature maple sugar as a glaze or flavoring element.
 In New England, the practice is sometimes called a sugar on snow party, and the soft candy is traditionally served with donuts, sour dill pickles, and coffee.
 The pickles and coffee serve to counter the intense sweetness of the candy.

 Maple taffy is also made in the Canadian province of Manitoba using syrup from the Manitoba maple tree (also known as a box elder).
 The syrup and taffy produced from a Manitoba maple are generally darker and have a mustier flavour than that made from sugar maples.